Kareem-124/PalSika-Barcode-Scanner/readme.md

 # Future Plan

-Featuers will be added:
+Features will be added:
 -Back-end Validation.
 -Cookies to save the last selected camera for the user.
--Change the "All-Products" page layout to improve the readabilty for the user when using small screens.
+-Change the "All-Products" page layout to improve the readability for the user when using small screens.
 -Add delete/edit products at "All-Products" page.
--Adding 'beeb' sound when scanning products.
+-Adding 'beep' sound when scanning products.
 -Improving the security for the application to meet the web security standers.